-Thinking in Spanish is pretty hard when you are not used to it, which is why you need to ease yourself in.
-So start by thinking in Spanish for 30 seconds to one minute every day.
+Thinking in Spanish is pretty hard when you aren’t used to it, which is why you need to ease yourself in.
+Start by thinking in Spanish for 30 seconds to one minute every day.
 When you feel more comfortable doing this exercise, do it for longer periods of time—up to five minutes a day.
 This is already a lot, and you’ll find yourself thinking spontaneously in Spanish sooner than you think.

 So what do you think about during this time?
 A simple technique is to think about an open question (not a yes/no question) and try to answer it in Spanish.

 For example, you may ask yourself, “What will I be doing tomorrow afternoon”?
 And you might answer, “Seguramente estaré tomando una cerveza con mis compañeros de trabajo.
 Después tendré que volver a casa para seguir trabajando en este proyecto que me tiene ocupado desde las últimas semanas…” (I will most likely have a beer with my colleagues.
 After that, I will have to return home to keep on working on this project that I’ve been busy with for the last few weeks…).

 If this seems to difficult for you, there’s a question you can always ask that will help you think in Spanish in a very simple way: “What am I doing right now?”

 As your Spanish skills improve, you can alter this question to be more complex: “What did I do yesterday?”
 “What will I do tomorrow?”
 “What do I wish I could do in the future?”